Helpful Covid-19 Resources

 Our board members come from across the region and represent a broad range of business skills and governance experience.

-Andrew is Chief Executive of Hospice Southland.
+Andrew is the CEO of Hospice Southland.
 Previously, he held the position of CEO for Credit Union South, where his achievements were recognised by the World Council of Credit Unions when he was the inaugural winner of the WOCCU Young Credit Union Professional Award.
 Other appointments include director of the NZ Association of Credit Unions and President of the Chamber of Commerce Southland.

 Stuart is a chartered accountant, partner of GS McLauchlan & Co.
 He is a fellow of Chartered Accountants Australia and New Zealand and a chartered fellow of the Institute of Directors.
 Stuart is currently chairman of Scott Technology Ltd, PHARMAC, UDC Finance Ltd and Dunedin International Airport Ltd, as well as being a director of a number of private companies.
 He is also pro-chancellor at the University of Otago and governor of the New Zealand Sports Hall of Fame.